aboitiz/data-services-public/data_engineering/docs/DataValidation_AuditLogs.md

 # Data Engineering Python Modules: Data Validation & Audit Logs
 ## Quick Start
+A quick guide on how to implement Data Validation & Audit Logs Python Modules from Data Engineering to jobs.
+These modules are useful for validation of source and target count, and for logging of job execution status and comparison of data count.
 ### Requirements:
 1. Create a config file by creating a python job in aws glue and save it to s3 path: `s3://apdu-data/aws_glue/data_engineering/`
 <br> Below is a sample python config containing the main parameters that are needed: